 Exactly how he'll be used in Midland will be a work in progress.

 Simmons, who pitched 123 innings for the Highlanders in 2007 -- striking out 116 and walking just 15 -- probably will start out in the bullpen, but Kubota wouldn't rule out an eventual move to the rotation.
-He also said the A's will be "very conservative," in how Simmons is used.

 "I've had three weeks off, so I feel I could go out there tonight," Simmons said.